Black Napkins

 Old Irish folk song, given a few tweaks

 "Black is the Colour" by Black Napkins is an Acoustic Folk production available on SoundClick.
-It is the kind of track that finds the right moment to make itself heard.
-This is a remarkable offering in this genre from this independent artist.
-Listeners who follow Folk will feel right at home with this Black Napkins release on SoundClick.
+The sound is shaped by acoustic, giving the song its signature feel.
+An acoustic folk track built for repeat listens — it reveals more with each play.
+Listeners who follow Nina Simone will feel right at home with this Black Napkins release on SoundClick.
+Download this track for free.

 Was a blues then got diverted...